royward/pseudo-double/README.md

 ## C++

-PseudoDouble is provided as a class with operator overloading and function overloading are used to provide the same syntax as the standard floating point operations.
+PseudoDouble is provided as a class with operator overloading and function overloading to provide the same syntax as the standard floating point operations.

 ### Files